Designing A Website Based On Human Behaviour

 5. Loss Aversion

 Another bias group that triggers FOMO (fear of missing out) and loss aversion promotes a brand or product by establishing a strong visual hierarchy in a compelling call to action.
-Examples include limited trial periods, limited pieces of a particular product, etc.
+Examples include limited trial periods and limited pieces of a particular product.

 Cta Marketers